-There are bathrooms at the gas station where we first meet.
+There are bathrooms at the gas station across the park.
 Bathrooms are also located in the National Park, about 10 minutes away on foot from the excavation site.

 Can I purchase food at the site?
 Can I bring my own food?

 Eating is NOT allowed within our caves or in the area we work.
-For before or after your Dig, there is a convenience store at the Beit Guvrin gas station as well as a small food stand at the "Zidonit", located about 10 minutes away on foot from the excavation site.
+For before or after your Dig, there is a convenience store at the Beit Guvrin gas station as well as a small food stand close to the "Zidonit" Cave, located about 10 minutes away on foot from the excavation site.
 You are also allowed to bring your own snacks/food to the public side of the National Park.

 Is transportation to the site provided?

 Visitors are responsible for arranging their own transportation to Beit Guvrin.
-Our meeting place is the Delek Gas Station just across the road from the Beit Guvrin National Park main entrance (map) and next to the ancient amphitheater which is just past the entrance to Kibbutz Beit Guvrin.
+Our meeting place is the Parking lot B in Beit Guvrin National Park, near Tel Marsha (map) and next to the ancient amphitheater which is just past the entrance to Kibbutz Beit Guvrin.